Patrick Swayze: Illness and death

 In late December 2007, just after filming the pilot episode for The Beast, Swayze began to suffer a burning feeling in his stomach caused by a blockage of his bile ducts.
 Three weeks later, in mid-January 2008, he was diagnosed with stage IV pancreatic cancer.
 He traveled to the Stanford University Medical Center for chemotherapy and treatment with the experimental drug vatalanib, which doctors hoped would cut off the blood supply to the tumor.

-On March 5, 2008, a Reuters article reported that Swayze "has a very limited amount of disease, and he appears to be responding well to treatment thus far."
-Swayze's doctor confirmed that the actor was diagnosed with pancreatic cancer but insisted he was not as close to death as reports suggested.
+On March 5, 2008, a Reuters article reported that Swayze's disease was limited in extent and he seemed to be responding well to treatment at that point.
+His doctor confirmed that he had been diagnosed with pancreatic cancer, but insisted that he was not as close to death as some reports had suggested.
 Despite repeated tabloid claims that his death was imminent, Swayze continued to actively pursue his career.

-In early May 2008, a number of tabloids reported that Swayze underwent surgery to remove part of his stomach after the cancer spread.
-Reports also stated that he rewrote his will, transferring his property to his wife.
-In a statement made on May 28, Swayze said he continued to respond well to treatment at Stanford University Medical Center.
-In late May 2008, he was seen at a Los Angeles Lakers basketball game, his first public appearance since his diagnosis.
-In June 2008, he reportedly said, "My treatments are working and I am winning the battle."
+In early May 2008, a number of tabloids reported that Swayze had undergone surgery to remove part of his stomach after the cancer had spread.
+It was reported that he had rewritten his will, transferring his property to his wife.
+He was seen at a Los Angeles Lakers basketball game, his first public appearance since his diagnosis, in late May.
+On May 28, Swayze said that he continued to respond well to treatment at Stanford University Medical Center.
+In June 2008, he said that his treatments were working and he was beating the cancer.